hsutter/cppfront/docs/cpp2/objects.md

 pi: _ == 3.14159'26535'89793'23846L;    // same, deducing the object's type
 ```

-The parameter type can be deduced by writing `_` (the default, so it can be omitted).
+The object type can be deduced by writing `_` (the default, so it can be omitted).
 You can use `is` to declare a type constraint (e.g., a concept) that a deduced type must match, in which case `_` is required.
 For example:

 ``` cpp title="Declaring an object of constrained deduced type" hl_lines="2"
 //  number's type is deduced, but must match the std::regular concept